Industrial

 What this scope usually includes.

-• Crane path, staging, erection access planning
+• Crane path, staging area, erection access planning for Fulshear corridor sites

 • Warehouse and logistics shells